Choose the health content that’s right for you, and get it delivered right in your inbox.

 Spiegel explains that the process for obtaining a hearing aid starts with specific hearing tests performed by a qualified audiologist.
 This process also involves an assessment where the audiologists gets to know you and your needs.
 Then, he or she can personalize a recommendation on a hearing aid style and level of technology that’s best for you.

-“At the AdventHealth Sports Med & Rehab Hearing Centers, our patients can “test drive” a demo hearing aid for a few days before committing to one of their own,” says Dr. Spiegel.
+“At the AdventHealth Sports Med and Rehab Hearing Centers, our patients can “test drive” a demo hearing aid for a few days before committing to one of their own,” says Dr. Spiegel.

 Additionally, the State of Florida, requires patients to have a 30-day trial period when purchasing hearing aids so they are not required to keep something that does not work for them.